ndgibson/dev-site/content/posts/write-ups.md

 ---
-title: "The Value of Post-Mortem Writeups"
+title: "The Value of Writing It Down"
 date: 2021-06-25T16:25:07-04:00
 draft: false
 tags: